Data-Driven Adjustment for Multiple Treatments: Extension to Multiple Treatments

-\hiddensection{Extension to Multiple Treatments} In this section, we provide two paths (Theorems \ref{thm:r1-build} and \ref{thm:r1-combine}) to finding adjustment sets that rely on dependencies and independencies in the observed data directly.
-Both paths consider a setting with multiple treatments and thus, extend the work of \cite{entner2013data}.
+In this section, we provide two paths (Theorems \ref{thm:r1-build} and \ref{thm:r1-combine}) to finding adjustment sets that rely on dependencies and independencies in the observed data directly.
+Both paths consider a setting with multiple treatments and thus, extend the work of EHS \cite{entner2013data}.
 As in Theorem \ref{thm:r1-entner}, our methods require that treatments cannot be causal ancestors of observed variables in the model, a condition satisfied when covariates are pre-treatment.

 The adjustment set we offer in Theorem \ref{thm:r1-build} is constructed from the ground up.
 That is, a researcher must find an adjustment set for one element of a set of treatments and then build, element by element, to an adjustment set for all treatments.
 The adjustment set we offer in Theorem \ref{thm:r1-combine} is constructed by carefully combining adjustment sets for each element in a set of treatments.
 Notably, our latter method relies on the notion of c-equivalence that we saw in Section \ref{sec:c-equiv}.